Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

    * - Opflow
      - Alternative
    * - :class:`qiskit.opflow.OperatorBase`
-     - :class:`qiskit.quantum_info.BaseOperator`
+     - |qiskit.quantum_info.BaseOperator|_

 ..  attention::

-    Despite the similar class names, :class:`qiskit.opflow.OperatorBase` and :class:`qiskit.quantum_info.BaseOperator` are not completely equivalent to each other, and the transition should be handled with care.
+    Despite the similar class names, :class:`qiskit.opflow.OperatorBase` and
+    |qiskit.quantum_info.BaseOperator|_ are not completely equivalent to each other, and the transition
+    should be handled with care.
 Namely:

     1. :class:`qiskit.opflow.OperatorBase` implements a broader algebra mixin.
-Some operator overloads that were commonly used :mod:`~qiskit.opflow` (for example ``~`` for ``.adjoint()``) are not defined for :class:`qiskit.quantum_info.BaseOperator`.
-You might want to check the specific :mod:`~qiskit.quantum_info` subclass instead.
+Some operator overloads that were commonly used :mod:`~qiskit.opflow` (for example ``~`` for ``.adjoint()``) are not defined for
+    |qiskit.quantum_info.BaseOperator|_.
+You might want to check the specific
+    :mod:`~qiskit.quantum_info` subclass instead.

     2. :class:`qiskit.opflow.OperatorBase` also implements methods such as ``.to_matrix()`` or ``.to_spmatrix()``,
-    which are only found in some of the :class:`qiskit.quantum_info.BaseOperator` subclasses.
+    which are only found in some of the |qiskit.quantum_info.BaseOperator|_ subclasses.

     See API reference for more information.